ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 It has taken around 228s per task on the 3090 (although I only used 4 tasks.)
 I was doing 128 predictions, so I could likely be doing 512 predictions on Kaggle.

+### L4 is slower than I thought, half as fast as the 3090

+When making inference for the ARC-AGI-2 evaluation set I get around 340 token/s of throughput with Kaggle's L4 GPUs.
+In comparison I can get around 650 token/s with my 3090 GPUs.
+So L4 is around half as fast as the 3090.

+Notice that the 3090 was launched in September 2020, and the L4 was launched on March 2023.
+Quite surprising.

+On average each prediction is taking around 1.26 seconds on Kaggle.
+That implies that **I won't be able to do more than 512 predictions per task on a submission using the current model.** And that is without considering the training time, that would be the time for just making predictions.
+A more conservative approach would be 256 predictions per task, or even less.
+Thus we need a much stronger model than the BARC one to be able to reach 85% accuracy.

 ## Conclusion

 ## Next steps